PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 **Caution: Spoilers below!**

+### v2.0.16 (2022-01-18)
+* Fix non-integer values between 1,000 and 10,000 being displayed in scientific notation when Notation is set to 漢字.

 ### v2.0.15 (2022-01-11)
 * Add option to automatically reset hit rate stats when changing the Auto-Drop location.